Bloodsucker/ExtendableClass/README.md

  - Constructor.
  - Public methods and properties.
  - Protected methods and properties.
+ - Make it work with the **this** variable as in other OO languages!
  - Simple class inheritance, which is compatible with the previous features!

 Is it usable?